IdanArtzi/World_Happiness_Project/README.md

 ![Correlation Heatmap](images/gen_ai_heatmap.png)

 ### GDP per Capita vs Happiness
 This scatter plot comparing GDP per capita and happiness across regions shows a strong upward trend:

+- **There are several factors that effect happiness; economic, cultural, social, geographical and govermental**
-- Wealthier regions tend to report greater life satisfaction.
+- **Overall Trend**  Wealthier countries tend to report greater life satisfaction.
-- However, several countries have a higher happiness scores than their GDP would suggest, Costa Rica, Brazil, Aregentina and Panama, they all share the same region - Latin America.
+- **Cultural Happiness?** - Several countries from Latin America have a higher happiness scores than their GDP would suggest (Costa Rica, Brazil, Aregentina and Panama).
-- On top of that, the countries with the highest GDP are not the happiest countries, such as Qatar, Kuwait, Luxembourg and Singapure.
+- **Money isn't everything!** - The countries with the highest GDP per Capita, are not the happiest countries (Qatar, Kuwait, Luxembourg and Singapure).
+- **The West vs The Rest?** edit!! - does the western societies score higher than the Rest of the world, outliers? such as east asia, and Israel?
 - On the other side of the trend, we can see that the majority of countries at the bottom of the happiness score and low GDP are from Sub-Saharan region, showing a geographical disadvantage that has a negative effect both on economic and happiness scores in this region.
-- We can understand that there are several effects on happiness, not only ecomonic, but also cultural, social and govermental.
 ![GDP vs Happiness](images/gen_ai_scatter.png)

 ### Happiness by Region